RicePerson/KTANExpert/READMEaccessible.txt

 ## Simon Says `s`
 This can be considered the worst game of simon says, because you don't repeat it back exactly as it is presented to you.
 Once the simon says module is selected in the expert (selected by `s`), it will ask a couple of preliminary questions about the bomb, which will determine which lookup-table it will use.
-After answering these questions, watch the KTANE module for its ENTIRE flash sequence (the module starts with one flash, then increases by one with every sucessfull button-press)
+After answering these questions, watch the KTANE module for its flash sequence.
 The module will flash relatively quickly, and then repeat the sequence after a long pause.
-Enter each flash color IN ORDER with an ENTER between each.
-Once all colors have been entered, input `end`.
+When the expert asks for the flash color, only enter the last flash.
+The expert will remember the previous flashes.
+At every stage, the expert will output the full sequence to click.
 Click the colored buttons in the given order.
 Repeat until the module is complete.
 To exit the module on the expert, input `done` at any step.

 ### Example: